jasp-stats/jaspMachineLearning/inst/help/mlClassificationRandomForest.md

 - Andrews curves: Is a way to visualize structure in high-dimensional data.
 Lines that cluster are observations that are more alike.
 - Mean decrease in accuracy: Displays the variable mean decrease in accuracy for the model.
 - Total increase in node purity: Displays the variable total increase in node purity for the model.
 - Decision boundary matrix: Creates a *n* x *n* plot that visualizes how every observation would be classified if predicted through the current model.
 Boundaries between classes are visualized.
-Can only be made for numeric predictors.
+Can only be made for numeric features.

 ### Data Split Preferences
 #### Holdout Test Data